Microscopy and Image Processing Resources

 - Seeing is believing?
 A beginners' guide to practical pitfalls in image acquisition.
 (A.J.
 North)

-Microscopy data management resources
+Microscopy data management and publishing

 - Dr. Kubow's data management tips for students